Research Project StEnSea

 © Velia Dietz

-Textile designer Velia Dietz provided artistic support for the StEnSea research project as part of her state graduate scholarship “textile,” thereby creating a completely different approach to the research project.
-She drew inspiration from forms and materials as well as events, highlighting the possibility of an aesthetic interpretation of the project.
-As a result, the graduate of the State Academy of Fine Arts in Stuttgart designed the fabrics shown here.
+Textile designer Velia Dietz provided artistic support for the StEnSea research project as part of her state graduate scholarship “textile,” thereby creating a entirely different perspective on the research project.
+Inspired by shapes, materials, and events, she highlighted the potential for an aesthetic interpretation of the project.
+As a result, the graduate of the State Academy of Fine Arts in Stuttgart designed the fabrics shown in the illustration.